iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Normal Cone.md

 **Remarks**

 The same holds for the variational normal cone.
-The proof is not here yet. #UNFINISHED .
+The proof is not here yet.
+The convex normal cone is exactly the same as the variational normal cone whenever $C$ is a convex set. #UNFINISHED .

+---
+### **Convex Normal Cone for Points Outside a Convex Set**

+#UNFINISHED

+**References**: I thought of it myself.

 ---
 ### **Basic Properties**